stan-dev/stan-mode/README.md

 <!-- https://engineering.giphy.com/how-to-make-gifs-with-ffmpeg/ -->
 ![Example](example.gif)

+## NEWS

+- 2020-02-21 Version 10.1.0 supporting `stanc3`.

+This version includes an updated version of `flycheck-stan` that supports `stanc3`.
+Two checkers are defined, `stanc` (old one for `stanc2` executable) and `stanc3` (new one for `stanc3` executable).
+By default, the updated `flycheck-stan` expect the executable names in the PATH to be `stanc2` and `stanc3`.
+Otherwise, the configuration must be specified by setting the `flycheck-stanc-executable` or `flycheck-stanc3-executable` variables.
+Please see the Configuration part.

+## Packages and tools included

 This repository contains several Emacs packages and tools to make editing [Stan](https://mc-stan.org) files easier.
 For information on Stan itself, see its [documentation](https://mc-stan.org/users/documentation/) and [example models](https://github.com/stan-dev/example-models).